anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.rst

         (According on how the Infrastructure will be mapped to an Edge level)

 .. figure:: ../figures/Fig2-3-uc3.png
-   :alt: "Edge Automotive (V2X) with uRLLC Core Network Slicing"
+   :alt: Edge Automotive (V2X) with uRLLC Core Network Slicing

    Edge Automotive (V2X) with uRLLC Core Network Slicing